asus-linux-drivers/asus-wmi-hotkeys-driver/README.md

 ## Setup

-How to discover the key value and bind to something else using this driver.
+How to discover the key value and bind it to something else using this driver.

 - Find the event ID of `Asus WMI hotkeys` for example like this:
 ```
-$ libinput debug-events`
+$ libinput debug-events
 ...
 -event4 DEVICE_ADDED Asus WMI hotkeys seat0 default group9 cap:ksudo evemu-record /dev/input/event4
 ...